nawawi/klish/doc/klish.md

 ### help {#COMMAND_help}

 ### \[ref\] {#COMMAND_ref}
 The "ref" field is used to create a [command alias](#command_alias).
 If the "ref" field is used within COMMAND definition that command is not standalone but it's an [alias](#command_alias).
 The "ref" contain the name of target original command to make alias of.
 In the case if the target command belongs to the another view than the view of alias then the target command's view must be specified after the target command name.
-The delimeter beetween the command name and view name is "@" symbol.
+The delimeter between the command name and view name is "@" symbol.
 See the [command alias](#command_alias) page for the details and examples.

 ### \[view\] {#COMMAND_view}